What happens to AMMUNITION in a fire?

-Here at Liberty Safe, we make it a priority to find information about ammo safety and secure gun storage.
+Here at Liberty Safe, we make it a priority to find information about ammo safety and secure gun storage - whether you're storing ammo in heat or in cooler conditions.
 You can read more about the performance of our gun fire safes, or view the following video where large quantities of ammunition were burned to show the effects of ammunition cooking off: http://youtu.be/3SlOXowwC4c

 Here are several References: